harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

 # Chaos Engineering
 Chaos engineering is the discipline of experimenting with a software system in production to build confidence in the system's capability to withstand turbulent and unexpected conditions.

-You can go through below docs and learn more about chaos engineering and we recommend you to go through quick-start guide provided in the documentation and try out your first chaos experimentation:
+You can go through the below docs and learn more about chaos engineering, we recommend you go through the quick-start guide provided in the documentation and try out your first chaos experimentation:

 - [Chaos Engineering Docs](https://university.harness.io/path/harness-chaos-engineering-practitioner)